tarantool/doc/doc/how-to/app/app_roles.rst

 Overview
 ~~~~~~~~

-The main steps of creating a custom role might include the following steps:
+Creating a custom role includes the following steps:

 1. Define a function that validates a role's configuration.
 2. Define a function that applies a validated configuration.
 3. Define a function that stops a role.
-4. (Optional) Define roles from which a custom role depends on.
+4. (Optional) Define roles from which this custom role depends on.

 As a result, a role's module should return an object that has corresponding functions and fields specified: